Skip to main content

 Failure to ensure a child’s regular attendance at school is a criminal offence.
 If with support from the school's attendance officer and/or the Local Authority, your child’s attendance does not improve, the Local Authority will consider one of two actions:

-• Penalty Notice.
-We can give each parent a fine of £60, which rises to £120 each if you do not pay within 21 days.
-If payment is not received within 28 days from the issue of the penalty notice, we may prosecute you for the offence of 'irregular attendance'.
-You could then be subject to a fine of up to £1,000 on conviction.
+• If payment is not received within 28 days from the issue of the penalty notice, we may prosecute you for the offence of 'irregular school attendance'.
+You could then be subject to a fine of up to £1,000 or conviction.

 • Prosecution in the Magistrates' court.
 Both parents could get a fine of up to £2,500, a community order or a jail sentence up to three months each.
 The court may also give you a Parenting Order.